rydmike/rydmike.github.io/blog_theming_guide.md

 quicker and simpler to use **FlexColorScheme** to accomplish many of the complex theme definitions it does.

 Head over to [FlexColorScheme.com](https://docs.flexcolorscheme.com/) to learn more.
+This article is also available as a [chapter](https://docs.flexcolorscheme.com/theming_guide) in the documentation.